 The year is 2073.
 You have a job working for General Electric, designing fuel cells.
 Martian have landed.
 One stands over your desk, demanding to see what you are working on.
-You sketch a complex combustion chamber.
+On the large CAD display surface forming your desk, you are sketching a complex combustion chamber for a new eco-engine you and some colleagues are designing.
 Next to an input port, on the left side, is the word 'oxygen,' with an arrow pointing inwards.
 On the right is a similar port, with the word 'hydrogen.'
 "Amazing!," says the Martian to a conspecific, later that day.
 "Earthlings build symbol combustion machines!
-I saw an engineer designing one.
-He showed me how the word 'oxygen' would be combined with the word 'hydrogen' in a weird kind of mixing chamber."
+I saw some engineers designing one.
+They showed me how the word 'oxygen' would be combined with the word 'hydrogen' in a wondrous kind of symbol mixing chamber."

 The Martian is confused.
 That was a diagram for a fuel cell, not a fuel cell itself.
 The word 'oxygen' was a label.
-What you meant to funnel into the chamber-to belabour the obvious-was oxygen gas, not (a token of) the word 'oxygen.'
+Map is not territory.
+What will be funneled into the input chamber-to belabour the obvious-is oxygen gas, not (a token of) the word 'oxygen.'
 Words entering chambers makes no sense.

 Far-fetched?
 Perhaps.
-But in this paper I argue that the debate between symbolists and connectionists founders over a troublingly similar error.
+But in this paper I argue that the debate that has been conducted, over the last decade or so, between symbolists and connectionists founders over a troublingly similar error.
 Perhaps not quite as egregious-but a misunderstanding, nonetheless.
+Moreover, the confusion goes far beyond that particular debate, infecting (mis)understandings of the computational theory of mind throughout philosophy-including, to take just one example, the debate about Searle's notorious Chinese Room.
 It is as if John Searle had wandered into a hacker's office, looked over her shoulder at the program she was writing, seen lots of symbols arranged on the screen, and concluded that the resulting system must be symbolic.
 Searle's inference, I claim, is no more valid than the Martian's.